Thermatix/PPLogin/readme.md

 The helpers are:

-.get_token_path = the path that paypal login will redirect to.
+- get_token_path = the path that paypal login will redirect to.
-.refresh_token_path = the path you can use to refresh the access token (expects `:refresh_token` param).
+- refresh_token_path = the path you can use to refresh the access token (expects `:refresh_token` param).
-.user_info_path = the path you can use to retreive user info (expects `:access_token` param)
+- user_info_path = the path you can use to retreive user info (expects `:access_token` param)
-.logout_path = the path you can use to logout the user with (expects `:refresh_token` param.
+- logout_path = the path you can use to logout the user with (expects `:refresh_token` param.

 to use these helpers include `PpLogin::Helpers` within your application_controller.

-user_info = will automaticly return the user info after having been re-directed from the engine
+- user_info = will automaticly return the user info after having been re-directed from the engine

-token = will automaticly return the token values after having been re-directed by from the engine Token Store
+- token = will automaticly return the token values after having been re-directed by from the engine Token Store

-There are several methods to deal with the token :param, will return token values as a param in the URL bar `:token`/`:user`, it's pre-parsed to json. (not secure) :session, will store token in session under `:token`/`:user`, it's pre-parsed to json.
+There are several methods to deal with the token
+- :param, will return token values as a param in the URL bar `:token`/`:user`, it's pre-parsed to json. (not secure)
+- :session, will store token in session under `:token`/`:user`, it's pre-parsed to json.
-:cookie, will store token in cookies under `:token`/`:user`,it's pre-parsed to json.
+- :cookie, will store token in cookies under `:token`/`:user`,it's pre-parsed to json.
-:db, will store token into DB model that you supply (not implemented yet)
+- :db, will store token into DB model that you supply (not implemented yet)